 Mold reproduces by releasing spores into the air, when a spore lands on a damp surface it begins to grow and replicate further.
 In small amounts, mold is generally harmless, but if left to reproduce into larger volumes it can begin to make humans and animals sick and can also destroy your home.

-The water in our aquariums is warm, generally a lot warmer than our homes’ ambient air temperature.
-My aquarium sits at 80°F and I try to keep my home around 72°F. This 8° temperature difference is enough to pull out 1.5 gallons of water from my system via evaporation every day.
+My aquarium sits at 80°F and I try to keep my home around 72°F. This 8° temperature difference is enough to pull out 1.5 gallons of water from my system via evaporation every day. with modern homes now being selaed tight from draughts this can raise the humidity significantly in the home.

 When this moisture is released into our homes it can create problems for the homeowner, or it can be no issue at all.
 There are so many factors that can influence how well your home handles the evaporated moisture and two identical aquariums can affect each home they are in very differently.